oxisto/okr2go/README.md

 okr2go (as in *to go*)  is a simple tracker for your Objective and Key Results (OKR) that you can use locally just using a Markdown file and thus is available *to go*.

 Ideally, this Markdown file is stored in a git repository, if you want to synchronize it with others.
-It also includes a simple Angular-based web frontent to view (and in the future, edit) your objectives.
+It also includes a simple Angular-based web frontend to view (and in the future, edit) your objectives.

 ## Build

-okr2go requires golang >= 1.11, [packr](https://github.com/gobuffalo/packr), and yarn installed.
+okr2go requires golang >= 1.16 and yarn installed.

 ### Install golang